sanketh-sg/context-crowd-prediction/README.md

 * Sprint 3 contains models that explains correlation between temp and people count.

 ## Authors and acknowledgment
-Thanks to my teammates and professors who guided us in this project.
+Thanks to my teammates and professors of Mobile Communications chair from University of Bamberg who guided us in this project.